heyellieday/sprout-homework/readme.md

 But how?
 ---------------------

-It's built with Backbone using a Sinatra based API to connect to Twitter, RequireJS for awesome organization, Handlebars for some sweet templating, jQuery for all that DOM manipulation, and of course Bootstrap since I didn't feel like writing CSS.
+It's built with Backbone using a Sinatra based API to connect to Twitter, RequireJS for awesome organization, Handlebars for some sweet templating, jQuery for all that DOM manipulation, and of course Bootstrap since I didn't feel like writing much CSS ;)

 Setup instructions:
 ---------------------

 Requirements to begin setup of this app:

+NodeJS:

-NodeJS google installing NodeJS on your operating system.
+Google installing NodeJS on your operating system.

 Grunt: